RazorGold/mycobot_320_joy/README.md

    ```bash
    sudo apt install ros-galactic-joy
    ```
-   After installation, verify that your gamepad is detected by running the node and echoing the `/joy` topic【489178215549443†L46-L49】:
+   After installation, verify that your gamepad is detected by running the node and echoing the `/joy` topic:
    ```bash
    ros2 run joy joy_node
    ros2 topic echo /joy